peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-24 Heal Me With Poison.md

 	- Reed tells Minksi that she's going to introduce Muddy and Gummy, then firmly says that if Gummy does anything to Muddy she will kill the snake
 	- Reed asks Minksi what she's supposed to do, and Minksi exasperatedly repeats that she needs to find a church or temple with someone that can fix them
 -  Reed whoops and jumps off the boat and is immediately greeted by a tall man in dark clothing
-	- The man tells her he's on the way to the next town to sell his premium goods at a marked up price and asks if she wants to trade before he does so
+	- The man tells her he's on the way to the next town to sell his premium goods at a marked up price and asks if she wants to trade at a discount before he does so
 	- Reed tells him that she doesn't have any gold, but does have a sword
 	- Reed hands over the inscribed longsword and receives a small sack in return
 	- As the man leaves, Reed wishes him good luck on his future business endeavors, and the man tells her to shut up